-Dan tossed his head back with a laugh, pointing at me in the process.
+Dan tossed his head back with a laugh while pointing at me.
 “Oh my dear Kevin, you’re just as sharp as your friend Victor here.”

 I had to wonder why any future version of me would give a second thought to choosing life over death for a douche bag like this.
 “Is that a yes or no?”

 Dan approached the holographic field.
-“Technically, no I should not explain why.
-Nevertheless, since you won’t remember this conversation anyway, what harm can it do?
+“Technically, no, I should not explain why.
+Since you won’t remember this conversation anyway, what harm can it do?
 After all, I have to let you go so you can grow up and fulfill your destiny of saving my life.
 If I don’t, we’d have a fairly nasty paradox on our hands.”

 “Fine,” I said.
 “What happened?”

 “At some point in your life, you are going to meet a man named Connor MacKenzie.
-He’s the head of a group called the FCA, whose sole purpose is to stop The Corporation from completing the ultimate goal--”
+He’s the head of a group called the FCA.
+Their sole purpose is to stop The Corporation from completing the ultimate goal--”

-I raised my hand, wanting to ask a question.
+I raised my hand in an effort to ask a question.
 Dan laughed and nodded.
-“I figured you might be confused.”
+“I figured you might be a little confused.”

-“You are telling me that as a thirty-something year old person, I am in 1977?”
+“You are telling me that as a thirty-something year old person, I’m in 1977?”

 “Connor refused my request for the anomaly,” Dan continued.
 “So we were prepared to take it by force.
 Before that could happen, you Kevin, you attacked me, took me hostage, and forced me into your car.
 My men failed to stop you.
-During your escape, my head smashed against the window, gashing it open.
-I lost consciousness for a bit.
+During your escape, my head hit the window.
+I suffered a laceration and lost consciousness for a little while.
 When I came to, you were in the process of opening a displacement portal with no control over what you were doing.
 If fact, I don’t think you did it on purpose.
 Crossing a time portal in the middle of a gas station parking lot next to busy road could have caused a major paradox.
-I tried to tell you but you were completely lost while attempting to control what you were doing and failing.
+I tried to tell you but you were completely lost while attempting and failing to control what you were doing.
 I stepped on the gas and drove us across Liberty Road onto an old unused road that ended up at the bottom of the Liberty reservoir.
 This was the best place I could think of on such short notice for crossover.

 “The other problem is crossing the portal itself.
-It’s very taxing on the body if one has never done it, and I was not prepared.
-The car and the two of us ended up in 1981 where I became sick, very sick.
-I tried to stay conscious, but was unable to.
+It’s very taxing on the body if one has never done it and I was not prepared.
+The car and the two of us ended up in 1981 where I became sick.
+Very sick.
+I tried to stay conscious.
+I couldn’t.
 My life was completely in your hands.
 You had a choice, Kevin.
 You could have left me to die there under the reservoir bridge or you could have taken steps to make sure I received proper medical attention.
 I am truly grateful you chose the latter.
 I never had the opportunity to thank you for your act of kindness.
 So even though it’s not the same you who saved me and even though we are going to erase this day from your memory, I still want to say thank you for saving my life.”
 He sounded sincere.

-Dan ordering the opening of my cell door, extending his hand, the arrogant grin gone from his face.
-Cautiously I accepted his handshake, while the two guards kept a close watch.
-“Unfortunately, you did leave me four years from where I should have been, which tossed a wrench into our plans, but you know what?
+Dan ordered the opening of my cell door.
+He extended his hand.
+His arrogant grin was gone.
+I cautiously accepted his handshake while the two guards kept a close watch.
+“Unfortunately, you did leave me four years from where I should have been, which tossed a wrench into our plans.
+But you know what?
 That’s okay.
 Accidents happen.
-Besides, you gave us this--” Dan held up the quarter with the 2025 engraving in his other hand.
-“Thank you Kevin, sincerely.
+Besides, you gave us this.”
+Dan held up the quarter with the 2025 engraving in his other hand.
+“Thank you, Kevin.
+Sincerely.
 After what I will put you through that day, you had no reason to save my life, and yet you did.
 I have respect for you.”

 Dan released the handshake and stood back to lower the cell door with the appropriate command.